olohmann/gulp-tsconfig/readme.md

 > Simple gulp plugin that creates a TypeScript project file ('tsconfig.json') for a given glob of sources.
 Supports ordering of project files via globs, too.

+A sample is provided in the [gulp-tsconfig-sample](https://github.com/olohmann/gulp-tsconfig-sample) repository.

 ## Install